okedeji/paystack-cli/readme.md

 > Please make sure to use the following JQuery IDs in order to interact with the outputed file.

 ### Inline

+> for those that want to use paystack as inline.
+Paystack UI will pop up as a modal

 ```html
 <!-- import necessary scripts here -->
 <script src="https://code.jquery.com/jquery-1.12.4.min.js"></script>